iLVL-Key/FFXI/gearswap/readme.md

 <summary>MNK</summary>

+Version 6.2.1
+- Fixed Footwork and Impetus keeping their respective sets equipped while they are active.

 Version 6.2
 - Adjusted Weaponskills to not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.